-Joergen Graabak of Norway wins Olympic Nordic combined gold
+Riiber’s mistake helps Graabak of Norway win Nordic combined

 Norwegian teammate Jens Luraas Oftebro won silver, finishing four-tenths of a second behind.
 Akito Watabe of Japan earned bronze.

+“It was a bit of a surprise for me because I haven’t had any podium (finishes) this year so far in the World Cup,” Watabe said.

+The athlete who jumps the farthest and impresses judges the most starts the cross-country portion of the Nordic combined event with a lead.
+The rest of the field follows, in order of the finish in ski jumping.
+The first to cross the finish line wins gold.

-Norwegian superstar Jarl Magnus Riiber, coming out of isolation after testing positive for COVID-19, jumped 142 meters (466 feet) and had 139.8 points in the first phase of the competition.
+Riiber made a relatively surprising start, and a strong one, only one day after coming out of isolation that lasted longer than 10 days because he tested positive for COVID-19.
+He jumped 142 meters (466 feet) and had 139.8 points in the first phase of the competition.
 The impressive jump gave him a 44-second lead in the cross-country race.

 The three-time world champion built a lead of one minute before making a costly mistake.
-Riiber made a wrong turn after a few minutes and that miscue cut his cushion to fewer than 10 seconds at the 2.5K mark.
+Riiber made a wrong turn a few minutes into the race and that miscue cut his cushion to fewer than 10 seconds at the 2.5K mark.

+“It’s a silly mistake,” he said.
+“It’s not fun to show the world that I maybe wasted a gold medal.”

-Riiber wasn’t as familiar with the course as his competitors after being in isolation for more than 10 days.
+Riiber wasn’t as familiar with the course as his competitors after being in isolation for so long.
 The Norwegian faded late in the race and finished eighth.

+“It was more of a physical problem,” said Riiber, who said he had bad symptoms for a couple days.
+“When I’m in normal shape, the mental part is normally there.
+I was not able to ski normal.
+I was feeling quite bad.

+“I had been locked inside for two weeks, not breathing fresh air.
+My body is not working.
+Normally, I’m one of the better skiers and today I was just bad.”

+The field had to compete in brutal conditions, with temperatures dipping to minus 18.7 degrees Celsius (minus 2 degrees Fahrenheit) with wind that made it feel even colder at a challenging elevation of 1,665 meters (5,462 feet) on a course with steep inclines.

+“It was one of the hardest races of my career,” Watabe said with icicles dangling from his eyelashes.

-Top-ranked Johannes Lamparter of Austria had a slim lead at the 7.5K mark but ended up in sixth.
+Top-ranked Johannes Lamparter of Austria had a slim lead at the 7.5K mark, but ended up in sixth.

 Vinzenz Geiger of Germany won the Nordic combined event last week, rallying from a deficit of 1:26 in the cross-country race, and placed seventh on Tuesday.
 Kristjan Ilves of Estonia, who also was in isolation after testing positive for COVID-19, started the cross-country race second and finished ninth.